KatiusciaNovaesdeSa/ShopApp-backend-main/README.md

 # ShopApp-backend-main

 ## Project Description:

-We designed an online Book store.
+A simulated book store, where a user can create a account and login.
 It allows Customers to sigup, login, logout, reset their password, search items by category, add items to cart, update or delete items from cart and checkout.
-In the about us page, we can add new team members and store their images on S3 bucket.
+Once logged-in, the user will be able to browse through the different genre of book upon interest.
+Once the book/s is/are fixed User can add to cart and checkout.
+In the about us page, team members can be added and their images stored on a S3 bucket.

 ## Technologies Used
 - Spring Boot